Table of Contents

 The property has a $3 million purchase price and requires $250,000 in additional capital for improvements and installation of state-of-the-art Class A technology to stabilize the tenant base and increase the rental income.

 The sponsor is acquiring the property with a 50% down payment and investing $300,000 of its own money.
-Preferred equity investors are offered a fixed rate of return of 9% after the senior debt holder has been paid, plus a 20% share of any appreciation gained as an “equity kicker” when the multifamily property is sold or refinanced.
+Preferred equity investors are offered a fixed rate of return of 9% after the senior debt holder has been paid.
+Then a 20% share of any appreciation gained as an “equity kicker” when the multifamily property is sold or refinanced.

 During the initial holding period of five years, the lender has received monthly mortgage payments of principal repayment and 4% interest payments.
 After the debt has been serviced, the preferred equity investor has received a fixed 7% return, while the sponsor has received its share of the remaining cash flow.